stockAI-py/stockait/README.md

 <br>

 ------
-## How to use stockAir?
+## How to use stockait?
-You can find more information about using stockAir in the `tutorials` folder.
+You can find more information about using stockait in the `tutorials` folder.

 ### ▪️ method
-The following image summarizes the methods of stockAir.
+The following image summarizes the methods of stockait.

 ![img](./image/stockAI_img1.png)